GabrieleRusso11/rt1_third_assignment/README.md

 ### Assisted Drive Mode

-Firstly, to require the Assisted drive mode the user has to insert, using the keyboard, the character "d".
+Firstly, to require the Assisted driving mode the user has to insert, using the keyboard, the character "d".
 Secondly, the user interface node sends to the navigation controller, the user command through the custom service "interface".
 Then the navigation controller node through the interface service, calls the callback function interface that sets equal to true the boolean variables manual and assisted (auto_mode is false) in order to bypass the remapping of teleop twist keyboard, as in the previous case, and so now when the user use the teleop twist keyboard, it publishes the velocity on the cmd_vel topic.
 Furthermore each time that the laser scan detect a wall is called the callback function drivingAssistance which takes the minimum value of the right, left and front ranges and thanks to the avoid_walls function, let the robot to avoid the walls during the manual driving, publishing a new velocity, that obviously stops the robot to avoid the collision.